-- Twenty-six states and D.C. no longer treat marijuana possession as a criminal offense.2 It is unjust for individuals to suffer the collateral consequences of something that is no longer a crime.
+Thirty-one states and D.C. no longer treat cannabis possession as a criminal offense.2 It is unjust for individuals to suffer the collateral consequences of something that is no longer a crime.

-- The enforcement of marijuana laws has had a racially discriminatory impact.
+The enforcement of cannabis laws has had a racially discriminatory impact.

-- Despite similar usage rates, African Americans are 3.73 times more likely to be arrested for marijuana possession nationwide than whites.
+Despite similar usage rates, Black Americans are 3.73 times more likely to be arrested for marijuana possession nationwide than whites.

 What should policymakers consider in implementing expungement provisions?

-- Paper records may have been destroyed.
-Expungement often applies only to amounts of marijuana that are legal or decriminalized.
-However, it may not be clear from the records how much marijuana the person had or even whether the drug they had was marijuana.
+Paper records may have been destroyed.
+Expungement often applies only to amounts of cannabis that are legal or decriminalized.
+However, it may not be clear from the records how much cannabis the person had or even whether the drug they had was cannabis.

 1 Expungement laws vary by jurisdiction, and nothing in this document constitutes legal advice or a substitute for consulting an attorney in your state.